PyladiesHoChiMinh/workshop2/README.md

 "Hello!
 I am a pythonista."
 'Hello!
 I am a pythonista.'
 ```
+#### Manipulated with string

+`string` or `str` as a built-in class is supported in `Python` with a lot of features.
+For example,

+- `len`: returns a length of a string
+- `str`: convert a non-string object to string object
+-  **Indexing**: Assume that you have a string called `message`.
+You can take an element or a list of elements inside that string out by `message[i]`
+- **Concatenation**: Combine two string as one by `+`

+Another nice things of `string` are built-in methods allowing you to "fly in the sky" You might want to see the most common which I stole from Google Developer Class in the following classes:
+- s.lower(), s.upper() -- returns the lowercase or uppercase version of the string
+- s.strip() -- returns a string with whitespace removed from the start and end
+- s.isalpha()/s.isdigit()/s.isspace()... -- tests if all the string chars are in the various character classes
+- s.startswith('other'), s.endswith('other') -- tests if the string starts or ends with the given other string
+- s.find('other') -- searches for the given other string (not a regular expression) within s, and returns the first index where it begins or -1 if not found
+- s.replace('old', 'new') -- returns a string where all occurrences of 'old' have been replaced by 'new'
+- s.split('delim') -- returns a list of substrings separated by the given delimiter.
+The delimiter is not a regular expression, it's just text. 'aaa,bbb,ccc'.split(',') -> ['aaa', 'bbb', 'ccc'].
+As a convenient special case s.split() (with no arguments) splits on all whitespace chars.
+- s.join(list) -- opposite of split(), joins the elements in the given list together using the string as the delimiter. e.g. '---'.join(['aaa', 'bbb', 'ccc']) -> aaa---bbb---ccc
 ### Understand numbers

 Integers and floats are the most basic data types in `python` allowing you to work on multiplication (`+`), subtract (`-`), multiply (`*`) and division (`/`).
 For integers, you can make operations with exponential (`**`) and modular (`%`) and residue (`//`).
 Let us do some fun calculations